N.Y. Insurance Law 1110 – Charitable annuity societies exempt; special permits

-(a) The superintendent may, in his discretion, issue a special permit to make annuity agreements with donors to any duly organized domestic or foreign non-stock corporation or association conducted without profit and engaged in active operation for at least ten years prior thereto solely in bona fide charitable, religious, missionary, educational or philanthropic activities.
-The permit shall authorize such corporation or association to receive gifts of cash and other property conditioned upon, or in return for, its agreement to pay an annuity to the donor, or his nominee, and to make and carry out such annuity agreement.
-Every such corporation or association shall, before making such agreement, file with the superintendent copies of its forms of agreements with annuitants and a schedule of its maximum annuity rates, which shall be computed on the basis of the annuity standard adopted by it for calculating its reserves so as to return to it upon the annuitant’s death a residue at least equal to one-half the original gift or other consideration for such annuity.
+§ 1110.
+Charitable annuity societies exempt; special permits. (a) The superintendent may, in his or her discretion, issue a special permit to make annuity agreements with donors to any duly organized domestic or foreign non-stock corporation or association conducted without profit and engaged in active operation for at least ten years prior thereto solely in bona fide charitable, religious, missionary, educational or philanthropic activities.
+The permit shall authorize such corporation or association to receive gifts of cash and other property conditioned upon, or in return for, its agreement to pay an annuity to the donor, or his or her nominee, and to make and carry out such annuity agreement.
+Every such corporation or association shall, before making such agreement, file with the superintendent copies of its forms of agreements with annuitants and a schedule of its maximum annuity rates, which shall be computed so as to return to it upon the annuitant's death a residue at least equal to one-half the original gift or other consideration for such annuity.
+The maximum annuity rates may be unisex in nature and shall be computed on the basis of currently applicable mortality tables for calculating the reserves for individual annuities pursuant to section four thousand two hundred seventeen of this chapter.
+The yield of the ten year treasury bond plus two percent as of April thirtieth, rounded to the nearest 0.25%, shall be used to calculate the maximum annuity rates to become effective as of July first of the same year and the ten year treasury bond yield plus two percent as of October thirty-first, rounded to the nearest 0.25%, shall be used to calculate the maximum annuity rates to become effective as of January first of the following year.
+No other factors shall be used to calculate the maximum annuity rates.

 Terms Used In N.Y.
 Insurance Law 1110